CodiTramuntana/decidim-dipgra-app/decidim-dipgra_census_authorization/README.md

 # Decidim::DipgraCensusAuthorization

-A decidim package to provice user authorizations agains the Diputación of Granada census API
+A decidim package to provide user authorizations against the Diputación of Granada census API

 ## Installation